Feel Your Way To A Livable City: SIGHT & LIGHT

 The French city of Lyon is a great model for cities to follow.
 The city developed a lighting master plan decades ago, and is working on its third update.
 Lyon’s plan isn’t one-size fits all; it includes a menu of lighting standards for different parts of the city, from wilderness parks lit by the moon and stars to bright central-city commercial streets, along with specific lighting plans for monuments like civic buildings, churches, and bridges.
 Lyon approaches lighting as both an art as a science, and celebrates public lighting as public art in its annual Festival of Light which draws Lyonnais and people from around the world every winter.

-It’s time for San Francisco government to see the light.
+It’s time for City government to see the light.
 The pandemic has impressed on all of us how important public spaces are to our health, our social and civic lives, and a robust, equitable, and diverse local economy.
-Projects like The Bay Lights have become beloved additions to our city.
+Projects like The Bay Lights have become beloved additions to our City.